-NRs generally follow a standard blueprint.
+NRs generally follow a standard blueprint as shown in Figure 2 (reviewed in 2-4).
 While most NRs have all of these elements, there are a number of exceptions, some of which will be discussed below.
 The N terminus of the NR, sometimes called the modulator, hypervariable or A/B domain, has transactivation activity, termed activation function 1 (AF-1).
 This acidic activation domain (AD) is ligand-independent, or constitutively functional.
-The A/B domain’s sequence and length are highly variable between receptors (i.e. GR versus RXR) and among receptor subtypes (RXRα versus RXRβ).
+The A/B domain’s sequence and length are highly variable between receptors (i.e., GR versus RXR) and among receptor subtypes (RXRα versus RXRβ).
 In addition, this region is the most frequent site of alternative splicing and secondary start sites and contains a variety of kinase recognition sequences.
 For these reasons, it is thought that the variable N- terminal sequences may be responsible for the receptor-, species-, and cell type-specific effects as well as promoter context-dependent properties of NR transactivation.